AGENDA

 Speakers:

-• Owen Hewlett, Chief Technical Officer, Gold Standard; Technical Council Member, SBTi
+• Owen Hewlett, Chief Technical Officer, Gold Standard

 • Evan Paul, Senior Director, Innovation for Nature, Salesforce

-• Is global trade ready for digital standards and disruptive innovation?
+• What is the future of global trade?
+Is global trade ready for digital standardisation and disruptive innovation?

 Chair: